-We use real-time, hardware-accelerated video compression (~100×) of the high resolution and high frame rate videos.
-With 8-bits per pixel and 100 fps this would result in ~350GB of compressed data for a 4 hour experiment.
+We will use real-time, hardware-accelerated video compression (~100×) of the high-resolution and high frame-rate videos.
+At 8 bits per pixel and 100 fps, this should yield ~350GB of compressed data for each 4-hr experiment.

 Collecting behavioral data

 Flies will be isolated individually to minimize social experience prior to the experiment.
-Four day old males and females will be inserted to the behavioral arena 1-2 hours after the incubator lights switch on to optimize for peak in fly activity.
+Four-day-old males and females will be inserted into the behavioral arena 1-2 hours after the incubator lights switch on to optimize for peak fly activity.

 In Aim 1, we will collect the following datasets:

-“Setup 1”: 1-hr experiments; 60 experiments/condition; 3 conditions: 1M:3F, 2M:2F, 3M:1F.
+Setup 1: 1-hr experiments; 60 experiments/condition; 3 conditions: 1M:3F, 2M:2F, 3M:1F.

-The 1M:3F condition will allow the quantification of ‘target switching’, as well as exploring the idea that females also have an active role in attracting courting males.
-The 2M:2M and 3M:1F conditions allow a comparison of male and female social decisions in less/more competitive environments.
+The 1M:3F condition will allow the quantification of ‘target switching’ and the exploration of the idea that females also have an active role in attracting courting males.
+The 2M:2M and 3M:1F conditions will enable a comparison of male and female social decisions in less/more competitive environments.

-“Setup 2”: 4-hr experiments; 40 experiments/condition; 4 conditions (always 16 flies): 14M:2F, 12M:4F, 8M:8F, 4M:12F.
+Setup 2: 4-hr experiments; 40 experiments/condition; 4 conditions (always 16 flies): 14M:2F, 12M:4F, 8M:8F, 4M:12F.

-Therefore, in total, we will collect 640 hrs of experimental data in both setups.
-Preliminary data (Fig. 1) shows a few examples for social behaviors who involve multiple male and female flies.
+In total, we will collect 640 hrs of experimental data in both setups.
+Preliminary data (Fig. 1) show a few examples of social behaviors involving multiple male and female flies.

-Tracking, proofreading and feature extraction
+Tracking, proofreading, and feature extraction